 Why didn’t you choose my doctor?

-We don’t pick the doctors—other Denver physicians do.
-For the past 25 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat themselves and their families.
+We don’t pick the docs—Denver physicians do.
+For the past 26 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat themselves and their families.
 Our theory is that medical professionals are best qualified to judge other medical professionals.
-The ballot is posted online at 5280.com from the end of January to mid-March each year.
+The ballot is posted on 5280.com from the end of January to mid-March each year.
 Every metro-area doctor with a valid Colorado medical license can fill it out.
 Once the doctor hits “save,” the votes are entered into our database and tallied.

-Doesn’t that just make it a big popularity contest?
+So doesn’t that make it one big popularity contest?

 I thought my doc was a good physician, but she’s not on the list.
 What does that mean?

 Nothing.
 She probably is a good doctor.
 The selection of doctors by peer review can leave many excellent doctors off the list.
 Because longtime, well-known doctors have the advantage of name recognition, the list may favor that kind of doctor.
 However, that in no way means your doctor isn’t qualified and completely competent.

 I’m a doctor, and I couldn’t access the online ballot.
 Why?